1794 Dunbar Golf Club (1856)

 The Broxmouth Links were extended to 18 holes in 1880.
 The course covered 4,701 yards, going as far as the current 8th green and in 1883 the club adopted white flags for the outward nine holes and red for the inward holes.

-In 1882, a local residents club, called the Dunbar Castle Club, was formed.
-This functioned like an artisans' club, with a view of enabling lower cost golf.
 In 1884, the Rt.
 Hon.
-Arthur Balfour joined the Club and was appointed Captain.
+Arthur Balfour joined the Dunbar Castle Club and was appointed Captain.
 At the time, he was a member of the British Cabinet, but he became Prime Minister in 1902.
-The Castle club still exits but nowadays members are required to join the Dunbar Golf Club itself.
+The Castle club continues, but members are required to join the Dunbar Golf Club itself.

 Dunbar Hole 07W